risor-io/risor/README.md

 [![Releases](https://img.shields.io/github/release/cloudcmds/tamarin/all.svg?style=flat-square)](https://github.com/cloudcmds/tamarin/releases)

 A fun and pragmatic embedded scripting language written for Go projects.
-Use it as a library and try it out via the CLI REPL.
+Import it as a library or try out the Tamarin REPL.

 ## Documentation